dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 REPORT RequestId: d9e7cfe1-eddc-48a8-9211-a1a3e44ec3bb  Init Duration: 0.34 ms  Duration: 50.08 ms      Billed Duration: 100 ms Memory Size: 3008 MB    Max Memory Used: 3008 MB
 ```

-And in the cURL terminal:
+In the cURL terminal you should see:

 ```
 Yep, it is working